Skip to main content

 What is the Part D Extra Help program?

-Medicare and Social Security have a program called Extra Help—a way for people with limited income and resources to get help with prescription costs, including premiums, deductibles, and copayments.
+Medicare and Social Security have a program called Extra Help, or LIS.
+This benefit helps people with limited income and resources to get help with prescription costs.

 The Extra Help program assists with Part D monthly premiums, annual deductibles and prescription copays.
-You must have very limited resources and income to qualify, but if you do qualify, then you could pay no more than:
+You must have very limited resources and income to qualify, but if you do qualify in 2025, then you could pay no more than:

-SSA estimates that Extra Help is worth about $5,100 per year in savings, and the savings get even more significant if you’re on an expensive prescription.
+The Social Security Administration (SSA) estimates that Extra Help is worth about $5,900 per year in savings.
+These savings get even bigger if you’re on an expensive prescription.

-The Inflation Reduction Act of 2022 contains significant cost control measures for Medicare Part D, but many of the changes do not take effect until at least 2024, including:
+The Inflation Reduction Act of 2022 contains significant cost control measures for Medicare Part D. In 2024, the following changes took place:

 • Allowing Medicare to negotiate on behalf of consumers with pharmaceutical companies (begins in 2026 and the list of medications will expand through 2029)